 My Favorite Image-Editing Tool

 I am learning Photoshop and Lightroom, but I still use my favorite online photo editing software, PicMonkey.
-Although there is a free version, I highly recommend the small yearly fee.
+I very much believe the small yearly fee is MORE than worth it.
 It’s a robust tool (that’s easy to use) and they even give you tutorials on how to make your “maybe-okay-so-this-one-might-be-fixable” photo into something spectacular.

 Where to Find Free Stock Images for Blogging